osdldbt/dbt2/doc/dev-guide.rst

 post-process
 ------------

-A test is provided to make sure that the post-process output continue to work with multiple mix files.
+A test is provided to make sure that the post-process output continues to work with multiple mix files as well as with various statistical analysis packages.

 AppImage
 ========